-Cryptocurrency businesses (specifically money services businesses (MSBs) money transmitters), whether consisting of large, international crypto exchanges or a single bitcoin ATM, must monitor transactions as part of a robust AML compliance program.
+Cryptocurrency businesses (specifically money services businesses (MSBs) money transmitters), whether consisting of large, international crypto exchanges or a single bitcoin ATM, must monitor transactions and identify red flags as part of a robust AML compliance program.

 Financial criminals are increasingly attracted to crypto to execute their money laundering schemes.
 Whether a crypto business exchanges crypto for crypto, crypto for fiat (like the U.S. dollar), or some combination, entrepreneurs in the space must be ever-vigilant for signs of illegal activity.

 When monitoring transactions, crypto businesses must be on the lookout for certain “red flags” that may indicate suspicious or potentially criminal behavior.
 Typically, red flags are raised based on customer behaviors.

 All crypto businesses should have a list of red flags that they check transactions against.
 In this post, we’ll talk about some of the most common red flags.